fugu-chop/launch_school/rb101_programming_foundations/lesson_6/lesson_6_notes.md

 In our above example, `'a'` is passed to the `go` method as an argument, via the `x` parameter, as it is the first value passed.
 The `*args` parameter will capture the rest of any values we pass in to `go`.

 *Using an array to pass multiple arguments* <br/>
-They let you pass an array into a function expecting multiple arguments.
+The splat operator lets you pass an array into a method expecting multiple arguments (it effectively converts the array into a __list of elements__).
 The first item in the array becomes the first argument, the second item becomes the second argument and so on.
 ```ruby
 def go(x, y)
   puts x.inspect